-If you have ever wondered how a Cricut machine works or what does it do, then you have come to the right place.
+If you have ever wondered what is a Cricut, how a Cricut machine works, or what does it do, then you have come to the right place.
 Learn more about the Cricut machine and some of the things you can create with it in this article today.

 This post is sponsored by Cricut.
 I’m thrilled to be working with a company and a product that I love.

 I’ve been blogging for well over ten years.
 I’ve been using a Cricut machine for most of that time as well.
 I still remember my first machine, one of the first generation ones that required you to use Cricut Cartridges to cut out your images.

 Table of Contents